GSA/digitalgov.gov/content/posts/2016-08-29-smithsonian-learning-lab-designing-for-the-classroom.md

 With this finding in-hand, SCLDA and development partner Navigation North pursued a modular approach that emphasized customization and allowed teachers to easily search the Smithsonian collection, organize objects as needed, and upload resources from other sources.

 The team convened focus groups and conducted user testing with over 100 teachers that came to Washington, DC from across the country.
-Rapid [prototyping](https://www.WHATEVER/2014/12/19/making-prototypes-with-tools-you-already-have/), first with paper prototypes and then with a functional test site, fed multiple rounds of iterations.
-This work was further refined with [beta testing](https://www.WHATEVER/2014/10/06/user-acceptance-testing-versus-usability-testing-whats-the-dif/) in Pittsburgh Public Schools and surrounding Allegheny County.
+Rapid [prototyping](({{< relref "making-prototypes-with-tools-you-already-have.md" >}})), first with paper prototypes and then with a functional test site, fed multiple rounds of iterations.
+This work was further refined with [beta testing](({{< relref "user-acceptance-testing-versus-usability-testing-whats-the-dif.md" >}})) in Pittsburgh Public Schools and surrounding Allegheny County.

 {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/08/600-x-400-Smithsonian-02\_learning\_lab.jpg" alt="Teacher at a prototyping session." >}}

-The extensive [user testing](https://www.WHATEVER/category/ux/user-testing-research/) and feedback sessions resulted in key observations and feature requests.
+The extensive [user testing]({{< relref "ux/user-testing-research.md" >}}) and feedback sessions resulted in key observations and feature requests.
 One of the biggest eye-openers was that high school teachers saw the Learning Lab as a tool for their students rather than themselves.

 &#8220;The high school teachers said, &#8216;Yeah, this is great but I’d never use this to build collections.
 This is a tool for my students – doing their own research and creating collections is where the learning happens,'&#8221; said Darren Milligan, senior digital strategist at SCLDA.